 The Evolving, Indispensable Role of the Contract Manager

-In the past, the role of the contract manager in any organization involved keeping track of a combination of filing cabinets, stacks of paper, scanners, printers and email accounts.
+In the past, the role of the contract manager in any organisation involved keeping track of a combination of filing cabinets, stacks of paper, scanners, printers and email accounts.

 However, as the complexity of business contracts continues to grow, contract managers are increasingly moving towards a more digital iteration of the role.
 Our recent white paper, The State of Contract Management, shows that contract managers now rely on digital tools to help with the contracting process.

 To get a sense of why this trend is growing and what the future holds for contract managers, let’s take a look at what that role looks like today and how digital solutions can improve the contract manager’s quality of life.

 The contract manager is the person responsible for moving contracts through the full contract lifecycle.
 They are generally considered the point person for internal and external stakeholders for everything relating to the contract and the contract process.
 The chief purpose of the role is to get contracts from generation to approval quickly.
 This process has five basic elements: